puar-playground/AsMac/README.md

 ```
 This alignment process using the NW algorithm might cost more than 1 day.
 The demo code uses the finished result: training_dist_prepared.txt

-## 2. Run the demo code for training (optional)
+## 2. Run the demo code for training
-The algorithm demo is written in `Python 3.7`, model constructed by `torch 1.6.0`
-Simply run the notebook file `demo.ipynb`
 ```
 jupyter notebook demo.ipynb
 ```